-The Series B notes will be our senior, unsecured obligations, ranking equally in right of payment with all of our existing and future senior indebtedness and senior in right of payment to any subordinated indebtedness incurred by us in the future.
-The indenture pursuant to which the Series B notes will be issued will permit us and our subsidiaries to incur additional price equal to 100% of the principal amount of the Series B notes plus the make whole premium described in this prospectus.
+December 1, 2009 at the redemption prices described in this prospectus.
+At any time before December 1, 2009, we may also redeem all or a part of the Series B notes at a redemption price equal to 100% of the principal amount of the Series B notes plus the make whole premium described in this prospectus.
 In addition, prior to December 1, 2007, we may redeem up to 35% of the aggregate principal amount of the Series B notes with the proceeds of certain equity offerings at the redemption price specified in this prospectus.